vinayakmishra4/DS-ML-COURSE/SQL/Data-Cleaning/Outliers/Outliers.md

 - Percentile values
 - Winsorization (Capping)

+This approach helps preserve the size of the dataset.

 ---

-## ✅ Keep Outliers
+## ✅ Retain Outliers

-Sometimes outliers represent valuable information.
+Some outliers represent genuine and valuable business information.

 Examples include: